How Bill Cohen became a caregiver

-Bill Cohen took his personal loss and pain and turned into his passion and “encore career”.
+Bill Cohen took his loss and pain and turned it into his passion and “encore career.”

-So, if she wasn’t that old and no one else in the family has Alzheimer’s, why did she get such a progressive incurable disease?
-Mom didn’t have any (known) major health problems other than elevated cholesterol and no other family member has the disease.
+So, if she wasn’t that old and no one else in the family had Alzheimer’s, why did she get such a progressive, incurable disease?
+Mom had no (known) major health problems other than elevated cholesterol, and no other family member had the disease.
 And, as I said, she was in her early 70s.
 So, why would we jump to that conclusion?

-Here’s what my family and I thought since in most cases, primary care physicians have little geriatric training and have limited ability to diagnose let alone treat most forms of dementia:
+Here’s what my family and I thought since, in most cases, primary care physicians have little geriatric training.
+They have limited ability to diagnose, let alone treat, most forms of dementia:

 - She lived in a polluted area full of toxins and chemicals, the Mississippi Gulf Coast.

 - She didn’t exercise beyond a short walk with her dog.
 She wouldn’t even get in a pool because kids used it.